MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 Look at the data in `taxon_clean` and `sample_data`.
 If you had to merge these two data frames together, which column would you use to merge them together?
 If you said "sample_id" - good job!

 We'll call sample_id our "key".
 Now, when we join them together, can you think of any problems we might run into when we merge things?
-We might not have taxon data for all of the countries in the sample dataset and vice versa.
+We might not have taxon data for all of the samples in the sample dataset and vice versa.

 The dplyr package has a number of tools for joining data frames together depending on what we want to do with the rows of the data that are not represented in both data frames.
 Here we'll be using `inner_join()` and `anti_join()`.